Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: The Sigmoid-FTRL Design

+Lemma~\ref{lemma:breg-lb} shows that the Bregman divergence is lower bounded by a quantity which, up to constants, actually mimics the desired behavior, i.e. $(u_t - \widetilde{u}_{t+1})^2 \psi''(u_t)$.
+This justifies the non-rigorous approximation $\psi''(\widebar{u}_t) \approx \psi''(u_t)$ made earlier in the section.
+In fact, using Lemma~\ref{lemma:breg-lb} in the analysis of the suboptimality terms above provides a fully rigorous argument.
+For these reasons, Lemma~\ref{lemma:breg-lb} is a key technical result which facilitates the formalization of approximation \eqref{eq:regularizer-intuition} and is ultimately responsible for the improved $T^{-1/2} R$ rates of Neyman regret.

-Lemma~\ref{lemma:breg-lb} is a key technical result which facilitates the $T^{-1/2}$ rate of \ourdesign{}.
-At first sight, \ourdesign{} may appear similar to imposing a heavy regularizer such as
+At first sight, \ourdesign{} may appear similar to imposing a heavy regularizer, e.g.

 However, the key advantage of the sigmoid transformation is different: Lemma~\ref{lemma:breg-lb} shows that the Bregman divergence $\breg{\psi}{u_{t+1}}{u_t}$ in the transformed space can be controlled \emph{globally}, even when the corresponding probabilities $p_t = \phi(u_t)$ and $p_{t+1} = \phi(u_{t+1})$ are far apart.
 In contrast, working with such a regularizer $\Psi$ directly in probability space would force us to rely on $\breg{\Psi}{p_{t+1}}{p_t}$, which could only be controlled \emph{locally}, due to the classical localization constraint of FTRL: the divergence can only be well-approximated by its second-order expansion when $p_{t+1}$ remains close to $p_t$.
-The sigmoid geometry circumvents this limitation by expressing potentially large moves in probability space as well-behaved movements in the unconstrained $u$-space, enabling a clean regret analysis and ultimately the optimal $T^{-1/2}$ rate.
+The sigmoid geometry circumvents this limitation by expressing potentially large moves in probability space as well-behaved movements in the unconstrained $u$-space.
+We believe this transformation technique will be of more general interest beyond the problem of Adaptive Neyman Allocation considered here.

-Using Lemma~\ref{lemma:breg-lb} together with well-known techniques from online convex optimization, we derive the following bound on the expected probability regret.